NimbleAid/CrackKar/README.md

-## Open Source Platform to crack interview
+# Open Source Platform to crack interview and Hire talents
 - Technical, HR or Manager

 ## Programming language on the paltform